SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ### 5) Fine Tuning

-* Optional: Open the CLEXI settings.json file located at `~/clexi/www/sepia/settings.js` to tweak your client (e.g. activate "Hey SEPIA").
+* Optional: Open the CLEXI settings.json file located at `~/clexi/www/sepia/settings.js` to tweak your client (e.g. activate "Hey SEPIA" or other wake-words).
 NOTE: please do this AFTER a successful configuration and reboot (previous step)
 * Done.
 Enjoy! :-)

 ## Basic uninstallation steps